 The accompanying financial statements are presented in accordance with Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 958-210-50.
 Under ASC 958-210-50, the Foundation is required to report information regarding its financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.
 In addition, the Foundation is required to present a statement of cash flows.
 The Foundation does not use fund accounting.
+Revenues and expenses are recorded when incurred in accordance with the accrual basis of accounting.

-The Foundation and the College are financially interrelated organizations as defined by Transfers of Assets to a Nonprofit or Charitable Trust that Holds Contributions for Others.
+The Foundation and the College are financial interrelated organizations as defined by Transfers of Assets to a Nonprofit or Charitable Trust that Holds Contributions for Others.
 The Foundation reflects contributions received for the benefit of the College as revenue in its financial statements.
 The expenses related to these contributions are accounted for under program and supporting services.